IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 If auto-save is enabled, only non-dirty properties are updated.
 This prevents user input that is pending a save from being overwritten by the response from an auto-save ``/save`` request.

-If `purgeUnsaved` is true, unkeyed items found in collections will be dropped.
+If `purgeUnsaved` is true, items without a primary key will be dropped from collection navigation properties.
 This is used by the `$load` caller in order to fully reset the object graph with the state from the server.

 <Prop def="$loadDirtyData(source: {} | TModel)" lang="ts" />